MartinR2345/EndtoEndCybersecurityProgram-/README.md

 <p align="center">
  <strong>Phase Two: Define the Current State of AI Driven Cybersecurity Posture</strong> <br/>

-This is where I imagine having an interview with AI Driven (the fictitious company), basically defining the current state of it's cybersecurity posture.
-The scope of my assessment included:
+This is where I imagine having an interview with AI Driven (the fictitious company).
+I needed to understand the scope of my assessment.
+The business itself such as:
 <ul>
  <li><b>Governance and Risk Management</b> (How does the organization make decisions, set policies, manage risks?)</li>
  <li><b>Asset Management</b> (What does the organization own and what needs protection?)</li>